 Through Apia Ministerial Communiqué, the Ministers call on UNESCO to facilitate the development of a comprehensive roadmap for STI policy and capacity in Pacific Island States, to collaborate with the Council of Regional Organisations in the Pacific (CROP) and the International Network on Government Science Advice (INGSA) and to support the Pacific SIDS in developing and implementing appropriate policies.
 The Apia Ministerial Communiqué was signed by the Education Ministers of Fiji, Nauru, Samoa, Tonga and Vanuatu.

-The Dialogue was organized by the UNESCO and INGSA in collaboration with the Governments of Samoa and New Zealand on 29-30 March in Apia, Samoa.
-It brought together policymakers and researchers from Australia, Fiji, Kiribati, Nauru, New Zealand, Papua New Guinea, the Republic of Marshall Islands, Samoa, Solomon Islands, Tonga, Tuvalu, and Vanuatu.
+The Dialogue was organized by the UNESCO and INGSA, with support from the Government of New Zealand and in collaboration with the Government of Samoa on 29-30 March in Apia, Samoa.
+It brought together policymakers and researchers from Australia, Fiji, Kiribati, Nauru, New Zealand, Papua New Guinea, the Republic of Marshall Islands, Samoa, Solomon Islands, Tonga, Tuvalu, and Vanuatu, as well as officials from the Pacific Community (SPC), the Secretariat of the Pacific Regional Environment Programme (SPREP) and the University of the South Pacific (USP).